627.1. Prerequisites to Filing an Application for Abatement.

 627.10.
 Appeal Requests

 Appeal requests are granted only if the taxpayer requests either a hearing or settlement consideration and if there is a possibility that a claim will be denied in full or in part.
-Effective with abatement applications filed on or after July 1, 2003, a taxpayer will be entitled to an abatement hearing only if it has not already received a pre-assessment conference or, if such a conference has been held, if the taxpayer establishes that there is new factual information or new legal precedent that was not available to the taxpayer at the time of the pre-assessment conference or the taxpayer raises a new issue not considered at the pre-assessment conference.
+A taxpayer will be entitled to an abatement hearing only if it has not already received a pre-assessment conference or, where such a conference has been held, if the taxpayer establishes that there is new factual information or new legal precedent that was not available to the taxpayer at the time of the pre-assessment conference or the taxpayer raises a new issue not considered at the pre-assessment conference.
 Taxpayers may request an appeal as described on Form CA-6 and may be asked to complete additional applicable forms.
 Generally, the Office of Appeals considers these requests and that office contacts the taxpayer.
 See AP 628: Resolution of Disputes at the Office of Appeals for further details regarding this process.

 If a taxpayer did not make an appeals request on the application for abatement, the taxpayer can make this request in writing on a Form DR-1, Appeals Request, to the Customer Service Bureau.
 The Form DR-1 must be received before any formal determination has been made on the application for abatement.
 See AP 628.

 627.11.
 Notification of Approval or Denial